The shear Alfv\'en continuum with a magnetic island chain in tokamak plasmas: Continuum in the presence of an island chain

-Using \eqref{eq:gap_central_fqc} and the $\Omega$ profile in \figref{fig:Omega}, we have computed $\omega^{(\Delta m, \Delta n)}$ for the following gaps: $(2,0)$, $(4,0)$, $(6,0)$, $(2,-1)$ and $(0,1)$.
-These frequencies as a function of $x$ are added to \figref{fig:continuum_island_in}, helping us to identify the gaps.
-Since the gaps are clearer and wider in the $A=10^{-4}$ case, we list them from low to high frequency in \figref{fig:continuum_island_in} (b) as follows.
-For most of the gaps the gap centre frequencies in \eqref{eq:gap_central_fqc} match well with the figure. \begin{itemize} \item The island TAE $(1,0)$ gap is negligibly small due to the small minor radius and the very large aspect ratio of the island.
-Unlike the comments in Biancalani \etal~\cite{Biancalani2010prl, Biancalani2010}, this TAE gap is linked to the aspect ratio of the island, not the aspect ratio of the entire machine.
-It is therefore significantly smaller than the predictions given by Biancalani \etal. \item The EAE $(2,0)$ gap (alias the MiAE gap) is created by the strong ellipticity of the island.
-On the island axis $\Omega = -m_0 \Omega_0$, so \eqref{eq:gap_central_fqc} gives $\omega^{(2,0)} = |-m_0 \Omega_0|= n_0 \sqrt{A q'}$ with $\Delta m =2$, identical to $\omega_{\text{CAP}} = n_0 \sqrt{A q'}$ in \eqref{eq:w_CAP}.
+for $A=10^{-4}$. \norm On the island axis $\Omega = -m_0 \Omega_0$, so \eqref{eq:gap_central_fqc} gives $\omega^{(2,0)} = |-m_0 \Omega_0|= n_0 \sqrt{A q'}$ with $\Delta m =2$, identical to $\omega_{\text{CAP}} = n_0 \sqrt{A q'}$ in \eqref{eq:w_CAP}.
 On the island separatrix, the upper frequency of the gap approaches $\omega_{\text{CAP}}$ as indicated in \figref{fig:continuum_island_in} (a).
 This would guarantee the EAE/MiAE gap to be an open gap inside the island chain.
 A further global calculation is needed to find a discrete MiAE within this gap. \item The $(4,0)$ gap and the $(6,0)$ gaps are the next two wide gaps, even when the corresponding $m=4,6, n=0$ Fourier harmonics of the metric and field are small.
 In this case, the $(m,n)$ mode does not couple directly with the $(m+4,n)$ mode to create the gap, for example, but through the coupling to the $(m+2,n)$ mode first via the $m=2, n=0$ harmonic and then to the $(m+4,n)$ mode.
-The upper and low frequencies of both gaps converge to $\omega_{\text{CAP}}$ on the separatrix. \item At around $\omega/\omega_{A0} = 0.15$ on axis sits the $\text{HAE}_{2,-1}$ $(2,-1)$ gap due to the helical modulations.
-Unlike other gaps, the gap frequency goes down with $x$.
-This is a new gap in toroidal geometry.
+The upper and low frequencies of both gaps converge to $\omega_{\text{CAP}}$ on the separatrix. \item At around $\omega/\omega_{A0} = 0.15$ on axis sits the $\text{HAE}_{2,-1}$ $(2,-1)$ gap due to the helical modulations. \modi Unlike other gaps, the gap frequency goes up with $x$. \norm This is a new gap in toroidal geometry.
 Between the $(6,0)$ and $(2,-1)$ gap, the $(2M,0)$ gap family and the $(2M,-1)$ gap family clash and cross each other, creating very complicated patterns.
-The clash leads to a reduction of the gap width, or even a complete elimination of one or both gaps at the crossing site~\cite{Yakovenko2007}. \item The mirror-induced \Alfven eigenmode (MAE) $(0,1)$ gap has a constant frequency at This frequency is identical to the TAE gap frequency outside the island chain at $q=q_0$ in \eqref{eq:w_TAE_outside}.
+The clash leads to a reduction of the gap width or even a complete elimination of one or both gaps at the crossing site~\cite{Yakovenko2007}. \item The mirror-induced \Alfven eigenmode (MAE) $(0,1)$ gap has a constant frequency at This frequency is identical to the TAE gap frequency outside the island chain at $q=q_0$ in \eqref{eq:w_TAE_outside}.
 Therefore the MAE gap can be viewed as the continuation of the outside TAE gap into the island chain.
 The gap width is however narrower than the outside TAE gap plotted in black.
-We will take a closer look at the MAE gap in \secref{sec:MAE}. \item There are other smaller gaps of the $(2M,1)$ family beyond the MAE gap. \end{itemize} Comparing \figref{fig:continuum_island_in} (a) to (b), one shows that the $(\Delta m, 0)$ gaps are narrower and at lower frequencies if the island size is smaller.
+We will take a closer look at the MAE gap in \secref{sec:MAE}. \item There are other smaller gaps of the $(2M,1)$ family beyond the MAE gap. \end{itemize} Comparing \figref{fig:continuum_island_in} (a) to (b), one shows that the $(\Delta m, 0)$ gaps are narrower and at lower frequencies, if the island size is smaller.
 This is consistent with the prediction of Biancalani \etal as the frequencies of the lower part of the spectrum scales with $\sqrt{A}$ the island width.
 The MAE and HAE gaps, however, are not changing dramatically, as they are related to the toroidicity of the machine independent of the size of the island.
 The gap centre frequencies in \eqref{eq:gap_central_fqc} are no longer accurate for the HAEs due to the large MAE gap and the small gap width assumption made in deriving it becoming invalid.